-Please join writers Natalie Hopkinson and Sheryll Cashin for a lively exploration of racial justice, segregation, and the resilience of Black culture within our shared, ever-evolving democracy – in the context of our city, Washington, DC.
+Natalie Hopkinson and Sheryll Cashin in conversation explore racial justice, segregation, and the resilience of Black culture within our shared, ever-evolving democracy – in the context of our city, Washington, DC.
+Moderated by PRRAC Deputy Director Megan Haberle.

-This hour-long conversation will probe the topic of DC’s changing racial and economic demographics and touch upon what both segregation and gentrification have meant for its residents, in the arts, schools, neighborhoods, and halls of local and federal power.
+This hour-long conversation probes the topic of DC’s changing racial and economic demographics, the influence of Go-Go music, and touches upon what both segregation and gentrification have meant for DC’s residents, in the arts, schools, neighborhoods, and halls of local and federal power.

-Additionally, we are honored to present Dr. Hopkinson with the PRRAC Civil Rights Award marking our 30th anniversary.
+Additionally, we are honored to present Dr. Hopkinson with the PRRAC Voice for Racial Equity Award to mark our 30th anniversary.

 Sheryll Cashin, Professor of Law, Georgetown Law and PRRAC Board Member, author of White Space, Black Hood (forthcoming), and contributing editor, Politico Magazine.